JohnAntonios/static-boiler-dish/README.md

 # static-boiler-dish

-A VS Code extension to generate the trinity for a static website.
+A VS Code extension to generate the three musketeers of a static website.

 ## Installation (Manual process)